jakobgoerke/hackthebox-machine-writeups/Fulcrum/Readme.md

 webserver\webuser
 ```

-Time to enumerate the f out of the machine xD
+Time to enumerate the f out of the machine :laughing:

 First we check what might be present on the network